HOW DO I TAKE CARE OF MY INSTRUMENT?

 Invest in a case

 Always keep the instrument in its case when it is not being played.
-A good case is water- and airtight, and will protect both the instrument and the bow.
+A good case should be water and impact resistant; to protect both the instrument and the bow.

 That's all we've got now for the strings musicians.
 If you have any further questions shoot us an email or call us.